Unsupervised Automata Learning via Discrete Optimization: Problem Formulation

-More precisely, we can show that the problem whether there exists a DFA with $n$ states for Problem~\ref{problem:1} is \NP-complete.
-We begin by showing that the problem is in \NP, as formalized next.
+In order to prove Theorem~\ref{thm:NP-complete}, we begin by showing that the problem is in \NP, as formalized in the following Lemma.

-\begin{theorem} Given a multi-set of words $\sample$, two natural numbers $\ell,u \in \mathbb{N}$ with $\ell \leq u \leq \abs{\sample}$, and a natural number $n$ (given in unary), a non-deterministic Turing machine can compute in polynomial time whether there exists a DFA $\dfa$ with $n$ states which accepts at least $\ell$ and at most $u$ words from $\sample$ (i.e., the problem lies in \NP). \end{theorem}
+\begin{lemma} Given a multi-set of words $\sample$, two natural numbers $\ell,u \in \mathbb{N}$ with $\ell \leq u \leq \abs{\sample}$, and a natural number $n$ (given in unary), a non-deterministic Turing machine can compute in polynomial time whether there exists a DFA $\dfa$ with $n$ states which accepts at least $\ell$ and at most $u$ words from $\sample$ (i.e., the problem lies in \NP). \end{lemma}

-\begin{proof} [Proof of Theorem~\ref{thm:NP}] Let $\sample,\ell,u,$ and $n$ be given.
+\begin{proof} [of Lemma~\ref{thm:NP}] Let $\sample,\ell,u,$ and $n$ be given.
 As $n$ is unary, a non-deterministic Turing machine can guess an automaton $\dfa$ with $n$ states.
 The number of accepted words from $\sample$ can then be computed in polynomial time by simulation.
 Finally, checking whether this number is at least $\ell$ and at most $u$ is also possible in polynomial time, showing that the problem lies in \NP. \end{proof}